RobertoFreireFerrazPassos/Design-Patterns/README.md

   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/observer1.PNG?raw=true">
 </p>

-**Identify the aspects of your application that vary and separate them from what stays the same.**
+**Principle: Identify the aspects of your application that vary and separate them from what stays the same.**
 ```
 The thing that varies in the Observer Pattern is the state of the Subject and the number and types of Observers.
 With this pattern, you can vary the objects that are dependent on the state of the Subject, without having to change that Subject.
 That’s called planning ahead!
 ```

-**Program to an interface, not an implementation.**
+**Principle: Program to an interface, not an implementation.**
 ```
 Both the Subject and Observers use interfaces.